Hauf3n/World-Models-CarRacing-PyTorch/README.md

  ![runs](https://github.com/Hauf3n/World-Models-CarRacing-PyTorch/blob/master/media/runs.gif)
  [Youtube](https://www.youtube.com/watch?v=CAA_a5qtD34)<br />
- The major improvements in regards to model free RL methods (watch CarRacing environment on Youtube) are that the Controller network gets an oberservation encoding and a time dependent representation from the RNN.
+ The major improvements in regards to model free RL methods (watch CarRacing environment on Youtube) are that the Controller network gets an observation encoding and a time dependent representation from the RNN.
  Because of that you are able to solve the task by just applying an evolutionary algorithm on top of that.

  # Evolutionary training